-This holiday season is predicted to be especially lucrative for e-commerce brands, as more people will be shopping online rather than in-store.
+Much like last year, the 2021 holiday season is predicted to be especially lucrative for e-commerce brands.

 Here, you’ll find:

-- How e-commerce brands can make their holiday ads stand out
+- How to make your holiday ads stand out

 - Ways to optimize your website for peak performance

 - Why audience targeting will be especially key

 Believe it or not, late summer is the prime time for brands to start making marketing plans for the upcoming holiday season.